integreat-io/integreat/README.md

 ### Configuring metadata
-If a service may send and receive metadata, set the `meta` property to the id of a datatype defining the metadata as attributes.
+If a service may send and receive metadata, set the `meta` property to the id of a schema defining the metadata as attributes.

 ```
 {